unievo/mcp/servers/mx-api/README-accounts.md

 ## Using remote source with NPX

 The easiest way to use the server is with the published NPM package and NPX.
-The package will automatically be up to date with the latest version.
+The latest package version will be used automatically.

 ```json
 {